angrybacon/doomsday-wiki/markdown/articles/2018/01/10/doomsday-in-2017.md

 When discussing this point regarding speed with Nanda he made the following
 comments:

-> *Doomsday is being carried on the back of Burning Wish at that point is how it
+> Doomsday is being carried on the back of Burning Wish at that point is how it
 > has been feeling.
 Not like Doomsday is doing anything powerful, but that we're
 > playing a faster Storm deck with pet cards instead of the cards that make it a
 > consistently fast threat.
 I've been liking when I draw Burning Wish in these
 > versions of the deck because we have so much fast mana.
 I have felt miserable
-> anytime I had a Doomsday in hand...*
+> anytime I had a Doomsday in hand...
 >
-> *...I want to be wrong about the deck not winning in a timely manner, but I
+> ...
+I want to be wrong about the deck not winning in a timely manner, but I
 > can't reconcile the idea that the mana is too awkward for Doomsday to
 > consistently be a Turn 2/3 threat without having to spend cards you may not be
 > able to afford spending.
-That sums up the issue for me, I think.*
+That sums up the issue for me, I think.

 This gives us point 4: